Dale Head (Newlands)

 See Dale Head (Newlands) and the surrounding tops on our free-to-access 'Google Style' Peak Bagging Maps:

-See Dale Head (Newlands) and the surrounding tops on our downloadable PDF Peak Bagging Map:
+See Dale Head (Newlands) and the surrounding tops on our downloadable Peak Bagging Maps in PDF format:

 Fellow go4awalkers who have already walked, climbed, summited & bagged Dale Head (Newlands)

-Martin Woods walked up on July 30th, 2025 [from/via/route] Catbells loop over Dalehead with Crush [with] Crush [weather] Mixed with no wind.
+Martin Woods climbed it on July 30th, 2025 [from/via/route] Catbells loop over Dalehead with Crush [with] Crush [weather] Mixed with no wind.

-Martin Hartshorne bagged it on April 25th, 2025 [from/via/route] Chapel bridge [with] finley [weather] Started warm & sunny with a cool breeze then clouded over later
+Martin Hartshorne hiked Dale Head (Newlands) on April 25th, 2025 [from/via/route] Chapel bridge [with] finley [weather] Started warm & sunny with a cool breeze then clouded over later

 To add (or remove) your name and experiences on this page - Log On and edit your Personal Mountain Bagging Record